shardeum/shardeum/docs/AALG-warm-up.md

-Access lists are are a difficult topic with multiple constraints.
+Access lists are a difficult topic with multiple constraints.

 EIP2930 is an Ethereum standard for providing an access list to a transaction.